jochenseeber/calificador/README.md

         # Define a factory for the test subject
         factory HighTea do
+          # Set properties on the created object
+          posh { false }

+          # Define transient properties that will not be set automatically
+          transient do
+            # Constructor arguments are automatically set from properties
             scones { 2 }
-          posh { false }
+          end

-          # Use raits to define variants of your test subject
+          # Use traits to define variants of your test subject
           trait :style do
             posh { true }
           end
         end

-        # Define test method
+        # Test class methods
+        type do
+          operation :new do
-        must "have tea and scones" do
+            must "set a default amount of scones" do
               # Write assertions using plain Ruby methods instead of spec DSL methods
-          refute { subject.tea }.nil?
               assert { subject.scones } > 0
             end

+            must "provide an instance that has tea" do refute { subject.tea }.nil?
+            end
+          end
+        end

         # Get nice test names.
-This one will be called "HighTea must have me let a scone"
+This one will be called "HighTea must let me have a scone"
         must "let me have a scone" do
           count = subject.scones
           subject.eat_scone
           assert { subject.scones } == count - 1
         end

-        # Adjust test subject using traits or properties for minor variations
+        # Modify test subject using traits or properties for minor variations
-        must "complain if out of scones", scones: 0 do assert { subject.eat_scone }.raises?(StandardError)
+        must "complain if out of scones", props { scones { 0 } } do
+          assert { subject.eat_scone }.raises?(StandardError)
         end

         # Create subcontexts for variations of the test subject using traits and properties
         with :style do
           # Still nice test names.
-This one is "HighTea with style should have expensive tea"
+This one is "HighTea with style must have expensive tea"
           must "have expensive tea" do
             assert { subject.tea }.include?("First Flush")
           end